plone/volto/docs/source/plone6index.md

 (index-label)=

-# Volto Frontend
+# Frontend

-Volto is a React-based frontend for the [Plone CMS](https://plone.org).
+Volto is the React-based frontend for the [Plone CMS](https://plone.org).
 It is the default UI for the Plone 6 release.

-Although it hasn't reached yet full parity with Plone "classic" UI, Volto provides a very attractive proposition to its early adopters: integration with the modern frontend development world, access to the huge ecosystem of React libraries and addons and not least, open Plone as a development platform for non-Plone trained programmers.
+Volto provides integration with the modern frontend development world, access to the huge ecosystem of React libraries and addons and not least, open Plone as a development platform for non-Plone trained programmers.

-Thanks to the use of the Plone API framework, it is fully compatible with Plone's Dexterity content type framework (and even the older Archetypes framework).
+Thanks to the use of the Plone API framework, it is fully compatible with Plone's content type framework.
 But its power comes from the innovative Pastanaga Editor, which replaces the typical richtext editing experience provided by the TinyMCE editor with a streamlined Mosaic-like editor based on "blocks".